 Seeing no easy way through, Eieber enlisted the help of Finley Ray, a powerful Anomancer who controlled an army of dragons.
 The dragons simply flew Eieber's army over the Deadlands and into the heart of Korrinth, where they took the capital city in just three weeks.
 The dragons were then sent to destroy the Korrinth navy, and the war was essentially won.

 Korrinth was not allowed to retain its sovereignty, and at Eieber's direct order, was kept under martial law until A.Y.
 180, when its citizens were allowed to vote in free elections for the first time.
 The country was renamed Oncathula, and made a province of the Alliance.

 Oncathula remained the common name until the end of the Golden Age and the Ninety-nine-years war.
-While the Alliance's central power structure crumbled, the people of Oncathula declared independence and changed it's name back to Korrinth.
-Often called "Modern Korrinth" to signify the difference between the old and new, the country would retain a certain degree of independence while slowly being absorbed back into the Alliance during the Second Age.
+While the Alliance's central power structure crumbled, the people of Oncathula declared independence and changed its name back to Korrinth.
+Often called "Modern Korrinth", the country would retain a certain degree of independence while slowly absorbed into the Alliance during the Second Age.

 Modern Korrinth is nominally an independent country, but has such strong social, political, economic, and military ties to the Alliance that it is effectively just part of the whole.
-The massive social changes brought about by Eieber's occupation were did stick, and Modern Korrinth is largely indistinguishable from most other parts of the Alliance.
+The massive social changes brought about by Eieber's occupation did stick, and Modern Korrinth is indistinguishable from most of the Alliance.

 In the mid Second Age, many attempts were made to "rediscover" the ancient culture and traditions of Korrinth.
 As so much information was lost, most of this amounted to looking at artifacts and inventing new traditions based on modern interpretations and political-correctness.